wikimedia/phoenix/docs/artifact.md

 # Why this artifact is valuable

 Architecture interconnects the Foundation's strategically-imperative goals with the system-level decisions needed to reach them.
-This artifact, and the prototyping exercise it describes, interconnect the Foundation's strategically-imperative goal, Knowledge as a Service, with the technology decisions needed to reach it.
+This artifact, and the prototype exercise it describes, interconnects the Foundation's strategically-imperative goal, Knowledge as a Service, with the technology decisions needed to reach it.

-This artifact also demonstrates the value of adopting modern system patterns, uncovers leverage points and describes potentially-disruptive challenges blocking mission-critical decisions.
+This artifact also demonstrates the value of modern systems patterns, uncovers leverage points (places to make impactful changes) and describes potentially-disruptive challenges blocking mission-critical decisions.

 # Our mission